-Maybe you’re a seasoned Vegas traveler or maybe you’ve been hoping to find your Vegas in the lesser-known, either way, this guide will take you past the selfie-stick crowds and postcard backdrops and show you how locals live.
+Maybe you’re a seasoned Vegas traveler or maybe you’ve been hoping to find your Vegas in the lesser known.
+Either way, this guide will take you past the crowds and postcard-ready backdrops and show you how locals live.
 Your Las Vegas insider guide awaits.

 Downtown Las Vegas

 Atomic Liquors and Atomic Kitchen – Las Vegas’ oldest free-standing bar and a more recent spot to eat is definitely a treasure in our city.
 The Kitchen, formerly Doc’s Automotive in the 1950s, still features the original windows — plus a menu of delicious starters, sandwiches, salads and burgers.
 And right next door is the iconic bar, which serves up a menu of craft cocktails and beers in an atmosphere nostalgic of Las Vegas’ past, complete with mid-mod finishes and some retro memorabilia.

 The Laundry Room at Commonwealth – Haven’t heard of it?
 It’s one of Las Vegas’ secrets.
 Hidden in a backroom at Commonwealth, The Laundry Room is an intimate, 28-seat room that only opens based on reservation.
 A secret number is texted (702-701-1466) and someone texts back instructions on when to be there, where to meet, dress code, and any other details you may need.
 Tip: Go in with some of your favorite flavors and tastes and the mixologist will craft you a personalized cocktail.